Was mir behagt, ist nur die muntre Jagd, BWV 208: History and text

 It is Bach's earliest surviving secular cantata, composed while he was employed as court organist in Weimar.
 The work may have been intended as a 31st birthday gift from Bach's employer, William Ernest, Duke of Saxe-Weimar, for his neighbouring ruler, Duke Christian, who was a keen hunter.

 Bach is known to have stayed in Weißenfels in 1713 for the birthday celebrations.
 He went on to earn more commissions from Saxe-Weissenfels, and in 1729, Bach was appointed Royal Kapellmeister, but this position as court composer did not require residence at court.

 Text

-The text is by Salomon Franck, the Weimar court poet, who published it in Geist- und Weltlicher Poesien Zweyter Theil (Jena, 1716).
+The text is by Salomon Franck, the Weimar court poet, who published it in part 2 of Geist- und Weltlicher Poesien (Jena, 1716).
 The music was published in 1881 in the first complete edition of the composer's works, the Bach-Gesellschaft Ausgabe.

 As was common at the time, Franck's flattering text draws on classical mythology and features such characters as Diana, the goddess of the hunt.
 Franck also followed convention in associating good government with the hunt.
 As well as displaying the hunter's daring, hunting was supposed to develop patience and collaboration.